 Safe operation of recreational vehicles is of primary importance.
 All laws, rules and regulations must be adhered to.
-Use of recreational vehicles on campus requires prior registration with the college; see either the business office or campus security.
+Use of recreational vehicles on campus requires prior registration with campus security.
 Failure to operate a vehicle in a prudent manner will result in the loss of operating privileges.